xdevplatform/xdk/xdk/typescript/docs/classes/TrendsClient.md

 • **new TrendsClient**(`client`): [`TrendsClient`](TrendsClient.md)

-Creates a new Trends client instance
+Creates a new trends client instance

 #### Parameters